mekomsolutions/openmrs-module-initializer/README.md

 <br/>For example for a column to contain short names in English (locale 'en') simply name the header `Short name:en`.
 The same logic applies for the other locale specific headers.

 ###### Header `Fully specified name` (localized)
+The fully specified name is a secondary identifier for the concepts domain, it will be used to attempt fetching the concept if no UUID is provided.
 ###### Header `Short name` (localized)
 ###### Header `Description` (localized)
 ###### Header `Data class`